5 Practice Tips to Improve your Pronunciation

 in the sports they play. //

-4. Learn how to connect and reduce sounds.
+4. Learn how to connect words and reduce sounds.

 Spoken English and written English are very different.
 So if you learned written English first, you will be very confused about pronunciation.
 Learn how to connect the ends of words with the beginnings of words.
 And learn how to “reduce” (less force) on unstressed vowels.